What causes stress at work and what can you do to manage your stressors?

 And once the difficulty has passed and the challenge dealt with, our bodies switch back to a calm and more relaxed state.
 We return to our comfort zone.

-But, if the demands are ever increasing or the difficult situations are relentless, the endless pressure soon becomes stress.
+But, if the demands are ever increasing or the difficult situations relentless, the endless pressure can lead to stress.

-We feel we have no sense of control and, no matter how organised we are, cannot manage the demands being placed on us.
+When stressed we feel we have no sense of control and, no matter how organised we are, cannot manage all the demands (physical, mental, emotional) being asked of us.

 We are more than stretched, we are strained.